English

 Phonics

-At the Skylark Federation, we use the Rocket Phonics SSP programme.
+At Barcombe C E Primary, we use the Rocket Phonics SSP programme.

 Rocket Phonics is a systematic synthetic phonics programme that has been written by phonics experts.
 It includes a combination of digital and printed resources, and two fully matched series of decodable reading books.
 The reading books we use have been carefully designed to appeal to the tastes and interests of children who are starting out on their reading journey.
 They include a variety of fiction and non-fiction, and have been carefully devised to provide practice and application of phonics knowledge and skills in full alignment with the classroom lessons.